-Neurons die in Alzheimer's because of faulty cell cycle control before plaques and tangles appearDecember 17th, 2012 in Alzheimer's disease & dementia /
+Neurons die in Alzheimer's because of faulty cell cycle control before plaques and tangles appearDecember 17, 2012 in Medicine & Health / Alzheimer's disease & dementia

 The two infamous proteins, amyloid-beta (Aβ) and tau, that characterize advanced Alzheimer's disease (AD), start healthy neurons on the road to cell death long before the appearance of the deadly plaques and tangles by working together to reactivate the supposedly blocked cell cycle in brain cells, according to research presented on Dec.
 17 at the American Society for Cell Biology's Annual Meeting in San Francisco.

 Working in a mouse model of AD, George Bloom, PhD, of the University of Virginia (UVA) reports that neurons in AD start dying because they break the first law of human neuronal safety—stay out of the cell cycle.

 Most normal adult neurons are permanently postmitotic; that is, they have finished dividing and are locked out of the cell cycle.
 In contrast, AD neurons frequently re-enter the cell cycle but fail to complete mitosis, and ultimately die.
 By considering this novel perspective on AD as a problem of the cell cycle, Dr. Bloom and colleagues at UVA and at the University of Alabama, Birmingham, have discovered what they call an "ironic pathway" to neuronal cell death.
 The process requires the coordinated action of both Aβ and tau, which are the building blocks of plaques and tangles, respectively.
 Dr. Bloom's results show just how toxic the two proteins can be even when free in solution and not aggregated into plaques and tangles.